Cheplusplus/reading-app/README.md

 - Follow our code style and naming conventions
 - Submit a pull request with a clear description of the changes

-If you're unsure where to start, check out the [open issues](https://github.com/yourusername/zapread/issues) labeled `good first issue`.
+If you're unsure where to start, check out the [open issues](https://github.com/Cheplusplus/reading-app/issues).

 ## 📩 Contact